iamrajith/5-DaysWithKubernetes/Docker_and_Kubernetes_Lab/9-ExerciseKubernetesServicesandEndpoint.md

 ### Creating Deployments
 In Kubernetes, a **Deployment** defines a desired state for a set of Pods.
 Let's create a Deployment running Nginx.

-(create the  deployment using the following YAML definition file nginx-deployment.yaml)

 ```yaml
 apiVersion: apps/v1
 kind: Deployment